What is Safer Recruitment?

 Safer recruitment practice is an essential part of the Church of England’s approach to safeguarding.
 Safer recruitment refers to the whole recruitment process including application forms, confidential declarations, role descriptions, taking references, interviews and criminal record checks.

-The Safer Recruitment Practice Guidance 2016 sets out safer recruitment practices for people working or volunteering in a Church of England setting.
+The Safer Recruitment and People Management Guidance 2021 sets out safer recruitment practices for people working or volunteering in a Church of England setting.

 To ensure only the most suitable people are recruited to work with children and/or adults experiencing, or at risk of abuse or neglect, churches should follow the Steps to Safer Recruitment.